TTovi

 Frequently asked questions

-What sensory play activities are appropriate for 2 year olds?
+What sensory play activities work best for a 2 year old?

-How long should a 2 year old do sensory play activities?
+How long will a 2 year old stay with a sensory play activity?

-Do I need special materials for sensory play activities?
+Do I need to buy anything for these sensory play activities?

 Two activities.
 Every morning.